cfenollosa/os-tutorial/05-bootsector-functions-strings/README.md

+# Bootsector Functions

-*Concepts you may want to Google beforehand: control structures, function calling, strings*
+## Concepts you may want to Google beforehand

+### control structures, function calling, strings

-**Goal: Learn how to code basic stuff (loops, functions) with the assembler**
+## Goal: Learn how to code basic stuff (loops, functions) with the assembler

 We are close to our definitive boot sector.